 A Coaching Course is a one or two-day course (depending on number of students) at which the student will get hands-on training and feedback from a Masterson Method Coach.
 Courses will be scheduled and taught by individual Coaches at or near their residences around the country on a regular basis.
 Courses are limited to no more than 4 students, and ideally will take place over a weekend.
 If there is only one student needing a coaching course, the course can be completed over a one-day period.

 What will happen at the Coaching Course?

 Coaches and students will discuss difficult or interesting Case Studies together as a group.
 Students will spend time working on horses, getting help and feedback from the Coach.
-Student will be evaluated by the Coach on the Masterson Method techniques using the Proficiency Evaluation Form.
+Student will be evaluated by the Coach on the Masterson Method techniques using the Certification Proficiency Evaluation Form.

-The purpose of the Proficiency Evaluation Form is to give the student an opportunity to get hands-on practice with a Coach, and to have the student’s progress evaluated.
-Student will be objectively evaluated on knowledge, proficiency and understanding of the Masterson Method Techniques and Skills.
+The purpose of the Certification Proficiency Evaluation Form is to give the student an opportunity to get hands-on practice with a Coach, and to have the student’s progress evaluated.
+Student will be objectively evaluated on knowledge, proficiency and understanding of The Masterson Method Techniques and Skills.
 This will give the student a clear understanding of how they are progressing through the course.

 What is the Certification Proficiency Evaluation Form?